This peatland used to be an oil well!

 The Legacy of Exploration

-Here the landscape is a criss-cross circuit board of squares and lines superimposed over a wet and wild terrain.
-We’re on the lands of the First Nations, Metis and Inuit subject to colonial Treaty 6 in what is presently-called Alberta, Canada.
-The squares are oil well-pads, and the lines are access routes and ‘seismic lines’ where equipment is deployed to analyse the surrounding geology.
-Many of these pads and lines were for exploratory purposes, to understand where would be most optimal to establish a longer-term operation for oil extraction.
+The landscape is a criss-cross circuit board of squares and lines superimposed over a wet and wild terrain.
+We’re on the lands of the First Nations, Metis and Inuit subject to colonial Treaty 6 in what is presently-called Alberta, Canada and this landscape is the result of decades of oil and gas extraction on peatlands.

 Collaborating with Moss and Water

-Dr Bin Xu, Research Chair in Peatland Restoration at the Northern Alberta Institute for Technology, has adapted peatland restoration methods originally developed by Line Rochefort on bogs in eastern Canada which were mined for the horticultural peat industry.
+Dr Bin Xu, Research Chair in Peatland Restoration at the Northern Alberta Institute of Technology, has adapted peatland restoration methods originally developed by Line Rochefort on bogs in eastern Canada which were mined for the horticultural peat industry.
 The approach is simple but transformative: water and mosses have to take centre stage.
-If you don’t address the hydrology of the area - understanding how water moves and sits in this compacted landscape - and take steps to address this, then the peatland won’t recover.
-Removing or burying mineral fill and reprofiling the peat surface can shift the topography of the pad back into line with the surroundings and re-establish water flow.
+If you don’t address the hydrology of the area - understanding how water moves and sits in this disturbed landscape - and take steps to address this, then the peatland won’t recover.
+Removing or burying mineral fill and reprofiling the buried peat surface can shift the topography of the pad back into line with the surroundings and re-establish water flow.
 And once the hydrological situation is on the mend, get Sphagnum in there to work its magic.
 We’ve all heard Sphagnum moss be called an ‘ecosystem engineer’, so when we humans need to re-engineer the land to repair the damage of industry- our most qualified collaborator is right there, waiting just off to the side of the well-pad!
 A layer of straw mulch helps to protect Sphagnum from the elements in the very early stages, and then once established the Sphagnum carpet holds water and shifts its chemistry, filtering out any non-peatland species which may have found their way in during the transition.

 Polytrichum, another kind of moss, also lends a helping hand.
 Polytrichum (or haircap moss) is what is known as a pioneer species: those species which have adaptations to the difficult conditions of exposed land and are the first to establish in an area after a disturbance.
 A unique feature of Polytrichum enabling it to do this are the small ridges on its stem leaves called lamellae.
 These increase the surface area available for photosynthesis, but they also help the moss retain water when conditions are dry and continue to access oxygen when they may be flooded.
 This is because in dry conditions, moisture can be retained in between those grooves, while when flooded it is small air bubbles that remain in the grooves.
 These are all great adaptations to growing well on exposed patches of ground, such as bare peat, which can easily dry out in wind and sun, as well as flooding or frosting over.
 And once Polytrichum has established, it helps other plants get a foothold - by catching seeds and spores blown in the wind and trapping moisture on the peat surface.